laannn2914000/F2025_61FIT4ATI_CodeStructureViz/README.md

 # AI Structura

-AI Structura is a Python Flask-based AI application that includes diagram representation using HTML, CSS, and JavaScript.
+Code-to-Diagram Generator is a Python Flask-based AI application that includes diagram representation using HTML, CSS, and JavaScript.

 ## Introduction

-This project aims to provide an interactive platform for visualizing AI structures and processes.
-It leverages Flask for the backend, and HTML, CSS, and JavaScript for the frontend to create dynamic and responsive diagram representations.
+CodeStructureViz (AI-Structura) is a tool that supports learning and working with code, allowing you to:

+- Select an entire folder containing source code(local folder or Git URL).
+- The system uses AI + rules to analyze the code to:
+  - Identify classes, functions, modules, APIs, dependencies…
+  - Build a system structure model from the code itself.
+- Automatically generate:
+  - DOT files describing the code structure (for each file).
+  - Architecture diagrams (SVG format) showing relationships between parts of the system.

 ## Installation